Loading…

 The boring stuff that eats weekends:

-A simple AI assistant trained on your business policies drafts most of this.
+A simple AI assistant trained on your business policies drafts most of this — and if you would rather delegate it entirely, the workflows virtual assistants now run with AI make outsourcing cheaper than it used to be.
 A fortnightly half-hour review keeps the books tidy.

 Start with lesson preparation and marking — they pay for themselves within a fortnight.
 Parent communication is the next biggest leverage point because it directly drives retention.

-If you would like a Melbourne-based human to map your tutoring business in an afternoon, our services page is where to begin.
+If you would like a human to map your tutoring business in an afternoon, Waymouth Tech is a Melbourne-based AI tech studio and our services page is where to begin.
 We have worked with solo tutors and small centres and the playbook scales cleanly.

 FAQ